multiversx/mx-docs/docs/integrators/deep-history-squad.md

 If you prefer to wait in the current shell until the bootstrap finishes, omit the `--detach` flag.

 :::note
-Downloading the time capsules and extracting them might take a while.
+Downloading the archives and extracting them might take a while.
 :::

 #### Start the reconstruction